necromeo/s3-tool/README.md

 **Options**:

-- `--install-completion`: Install completion for the current shell.
+* `--install-completion`: Install completion for the current shell.
-- `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
+* `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
-- `--help`: Show this message and exit.
+* `--help`: Show this message and exit.

 **Commands**:

-- `change-permissions`: Takes any number of keys and changes their...
+* `change-permissions`: Takes any number of keys and changes their...
+* `create-upload-list`: Writes a text file of all files in a folder...
-- `delete-key`: USE WITH EXTREME CAUTION!
+* `delete-key`: USE WITH EXTREME CAUTION!
 Deletes a given key...
-- `download`: Downloads a key or series of keys
+* `download`: Downloads a key or series of keys
-- `list-keys`: Lists keys according to a given prefix
+* `list-keys`: Lists keys according to a given prefix
-- `upload`: Uploads a single file or multiple files.
+* `upload`: Uploads a single file or multiple files.

 ## `s3-tool change-permissions`